 Fraudsters are sneaky.
 They figure out the gaps in controls and then do everything they can to cover their trail.
 They want to keep the assets they stole and are adept at inventing creative ways to trick an unsuspecting auditor into believing that everything is okay.

-Consider this story: An auditor visited an oil refinery every year to ensure that the gallons of oil that the company claimed existed actually existed.
-Every summer, the auditor climbed to the top of tank that was four stories tall (yes, auditors put themselves in physical danger for you!) and stuck a broomstick into the tank as a dipstick.
+Consider this story: An auditor visited an oil refinery every year to ensure the gallons of oil the company claimed existed actually existed.
+Every summer, the auditor climbed to the top of a four-story tank (yes, auditors put themselves in physical danger for you!) and stuck a broomstick into the tank as a dipstick.
 And every summer, the auditor concluded that since he found oil on the broomstick, the tank was full of oil.

 That poor, deceived auditor.
-He didn’t realize that the auditee had filled the tank with water and just enough oil to cover the broomstick.
-If only that auditor had made Italian salad dressing just once, he would have realized that oil floats.
+He failed to realize the auditee filled the tank with water and just enough oil to cover the broomstick.
+If only that auditor made Italian salad dressing just once, he would know that oil floats.
 But, the sad truth is that most auditors prefer ranch dressing. 🙂

-2. We don’t audit what you think we are auditing!
+2. We don’t audit what you think we audit!

-I bet you think auditors are working to uncover wrongdoing in every corner of your organization.
+I bet you think auditors work to uncover wrongdoing in every corner of your organization.

 Hello!
 Come on!
 Auditors cannot – and do not – look at everything.

 Auditors sample.
-Auditors visit – at best – infrequently.
+At best, auditors visit, but infrequently.
 And on top of that, auditors don’t like their audit projects to have birthdays, so they limit the scope and objectives of each visit.

-For instance, let’s say an auditor wants to know if a state sponsored nursing home in Tuscaloosa has installed fire alarms.
-And let’s say that in order to verify that alarms have been installed, the auditor asks the accounting clerk at this nursing home to send the auditor a copy of the invoice and a picture of the fire alarm proving that the alarm was installed.
+For instance, let’s say an auditor wants to know if a state sponsored nursing home in Tuscaloosa installed fire alarms.
+And let’s say that in order to verify those installed alarms, the auditor asks the accounting clerk at this nursing home to send the auditor a copy of the invoice and a picture of the fire alarm proving that the alarm was installed.
 The clerk sends the invoice and the picture, the auditor thanks them for helping, and that is the end of the audit.

 But what if this same accounting clerk in Tuscaloosa has been writing checks to herself and selling the prescription drugs that she stole from the nursing home pharmacy out of the back of her car in a dark alley?
 The auditor is obviously not going to see that craziness because cash and drugs are not part of the auditor’s audit objective and scope, but someone working at the home should.
 And that gets me to my next point…